17/09 Vote in New Committee Chair

 The public can also make comment on the SBC website on the planning application.

 David Hill asked about how affordable housing is allocated to people.
-The developer will have to work with the guidelines of SBC.
-People would need to register with the Housing Association and work within their criteria.
+The developer will have to work within their criteria.

-Names are usually drawn from Council waiting list and Housing Association lists.
+Names are usually drawn from Council waiting lists and Housing Association lists.

 Unfortunately this area was not shown on the local plan as being a potential site.